EAS-project-oy/eas-eu-compliance/readme.txt

 = 1.6.0 =

 * Processing of the checkout token enhacened.
 For some stores this will increase productivity.
 * Handling of the taxes refactored.
 In case when order contains only taxes, they will be stored in the order with relevant tax class.
-Accuonting software will be able to get proper VAT rates per items.
+Accounting software will be able to get proper VAT rates per items.
 Affected new orders only.
 * Totaly refactored Standard mode.
 Plugin fully supports IOSS threshold computation following EU regulations without calling EAS solution backend.
 * Order VAT scheme column added to the order list.
 Helps to separate IOSS orders from others.
 Affected new orders only.
 * Minor changes to the delivery address handling implemented.
 In some stores Delivery Sate/Province data not properly handled during checkout process.
 * Minor changes to the Admin section implemented.

 = 1.5.35 =

 * Implemented support of ambiguous currency conversion behaviour in some combinations of configuration options.